grinnell-cs/csc151-images/_eboards/eboard04.md

 _I've put most of the questions and answers in the mini-project._

+How do I make a semicircle?

+> Overlay two circles.

+> Ask Sam for a better approach and wait until tonight.

+Can I use procedures we haven't learned yet?

+> Yes, provided you cite how you learned them.

 For part 4 of the MP1, how can my-image-alt and my-image be compared if we had to edit the code to make the generation procedure?

 > You shouldn't alter your code from part 2 to make part 4.
 Suppose this is my code from part 2.